• Disease Overview

 Affected populations

-Systemic scleroderma affects between 38 and 341 individuals per million throughout the world (prevalence) and develops in 8 to 56 individuals per million each year (incidence).
-It is more common in populations from southern Europe, North America and Australia, and less common in populations from northern Europe and Japan.
 The disease most often starts to manifest in the fifth decade of life (age of onset).
-Although it most commonly occurs in women, men tend to have more severe disease.
-African American individuals tend to have a lower age of onset, higher rates of the diffuse cutaneous subtype, and overall more severe disease.
+Although it most commonly occurs in females, males tend to have more severe disease.
+African American individuals tend to have a younger age of onset, higher rates of the diffuse cutaneous subtype and overall, more severe disease.

 • < Previous section